FindMySchool LogoFindMySchool

 A sensible way to evaluate impact is to ask what happens in Year 10 and Year 11 in practice: how students learn about local providers, how application deadlines are managed, and how the school supports those who are undecided or who are considering a mix of academic and technical options.

 Year 7 admission is coordinated by Surrey, rather than managed directly by the school.
-For September 2026 entry, the closing date for on-time applications was 31 October 2025, and Surrey’s admissions portal opens for applications from 1 September 2025.
+For September 2027 entry, applications open on 1 September 2026 and the closing date for on-time applications is 31 October 2026.

 The Published Admission Number for Year 7 is 120.
 When the school is oversubscribed, priority is given in the usual order for many Surrey secondaries, with looked-after and previously looked-after children first, then exceptional circumstances, siblings, children of staff (with specific qualifying conditions), and then distance to the school as the tie-breaker.
 Distance is measured as a straight line to the nearest school gate, using Surrey’s admissions geographical information system.